Richard Mayhew: Early life and career

+In 2020, ACA Galleries organized a major exhibition of Mayhew’s paintings and watercolors which was accompanied by the first and only comprehensive monograph of the artist’s work, Transcendence (2020, Chronicle Books, San Francisco) with an introduction by ACA Galleries Curator and Director, Mikaela Sardo Lamarche and an essay by Andrew Walker, the former Director of the Amon Carter Museum of American Art.

 In 2022, the Heckscher Museum of Art exhibited Richard Mayhew: Reinventing Landscape, an exhibition of paintings created throughout his career.

 In 2023, Venus Over Manhattan opened its new gallery at 39 Great Jones Street with "Richard Mayhew: Natural Order," displaying about twenty of his paintings and works on paper.
 The exhibition featured significant contributions from backers of Mayhew's art and was complemented by a catalog.
 Later that year, the Sonoma Valley Museum of Art launched a comprehensive retrospective titled "Richard Mayhew: Inner Terrain," which highlighted his evolution as an artist.

+In 2025 ACA Galleries organized the retrospective exhibition Richard Mayhew: A Life in Art.

 Mayhew's work is featured in various permanent collections including: San Francisco Museum of Modern Art (SFMoMA), De Young (museum), Metropolitan Museum of Art, Whitney Museum of American Art, Heckscher Museum of Art, and the Smithsonian American Art Museum, among others.

 Personal life and death

 Mayhew was married to artist Dorothy Zuccarini and together they had two children, Ina Mayhew and Scott Mayhew.
 His second marriage was to Rosemary Gibbons.

 Mayhew died on September 26, 2024, at the age of 100 at his home in Soquel, California.